TaekAndBrendan/easyfm/README.md

 Figure 1: Integration of secondary window with main work module of easyfm.

  A) Four main work modules (green box) to BLAST, BLAT, ORF, and File Manipulation.
- B) Three secondary modules (green Box) to assist with main work modules and extra features using a right mouse click.
+ B) Three secondary modules (green box) to assist with main work modules and extra features using a right mouse click.
  C) Fasta file stats information accessed from B.
  D) Adjustable secondary window (Help and Log) on the top and bottom.